OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/id.rst

 id
 ==

-.. todo #VL: https://oxidforge.org/de/modulkurzel outdated?
+.. todo #VL: wie todo oben: VL prüft; https://oxidforge.org/de/modulkurzel outdated?
 Wo liegt die Datei jetzt?
 "This file is outdated for we moved on to another system to display your acronyms, namespaces"

 Description
     The extension id must be unique.
 It is recommended to use `vendor prefix <https://oxidforge.org/de/modulkurzel>`__